AFFORDABLE HOUSING AND SAFE SLEEP CONCERNS

 Affordable housing and sleeping out in Canberra are two hot topics, in my experience, which receive a regular work out in barbeque conversations over the summer holidays.

 My own state of Canberra (Australian Capital Territory) has a significant increase in the number of rough sleepers.
 In the Canberra Central Business District there are now three tents sited in the park of Vernon Circle clearly visible to motorists and pedestrians.
 There are no lavatories in this park.
 The tents have been there since October 2018.
+By the Australia Day Weekend (26 January), the tents had disappeared.

 On the verge of Lake Burley Griffin in Acton there were two tents under the silver birches near the ANU.
 In the January heatwave, one of the tents has left the area.
 This area has magnificent views of Parliament and the National Library and is prime real estate.
 It is located near the marina where the public toilet block is open for public use.
 However, at night this area is not lit.
+On the Australia Day Weekend, one of the tents had disappeared.

 Seeing these six tents in the community makes me want to just go home and shut the door.
 But buying a house has become almost unaffordable for some people.
 The local, State and National newspapers carry stories this month about the ‘rental crisis’ and unaffordable rents.
 Canberra is listed as the most unaffordable place to rent in Australia.